Sergio00166/webFILE/README.md

 ```

 ### Other HTTP Methods
 The server internally uses a subset of WebDAV methods for file/folder operations.
-**Note:** This is not full WebDAV support—these methods are used internally only.
+**Note:** This is not full WebDAV support, these methods are used internally only.
 **Note:** Destination header must be always URL encoded in order to support UTF8

 | Method | Action performed           |
 |--------|----------------------------|